Comprehensive Shopify Metafields Guide: a Complete Walkthrough in 2026

 Relationships & References

-• A Product can reference a Brand Profile metaobject
+• A product referencing a Brand Profile

-This creates flexible relationships, including:
+This creates flexible data relationships such as:

-• One-to-many (one brand used by many products)
+• One-to-many: One brand used by many products

 Localized Fields in Metaobjects